 Depending on the climatic conditions, the EU countries are in growing zones assigned.
 The term coined in France terroir describes the influence of origin, Climate and soil in interaction with the planted grape varieties and the local winemaking culture, all of which have an impact on the special and unmistakable characteristics of the wine grown there.
 A table of around 100 wine producing countries with vineyards and annual quantities is under Wine production volumes contain.
 The climate Change does exist, it will bring about significant changes in viticulture in the next years / decades.
 As a consolation: not everyone will be at a disadvantage - and there are countries that even benefit from it.
 From the mid-1990s, this fact (also) means that the concept of Cool climate winegrowing has become popular, which includes the planting of vines in higher areas with continental climatic conditions.

-All aids, works and measures in the vineyard during the growth cycle one finds below Weingarten Care, Complete listings of the numerous cellar techniques, as well as a list of the wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,

-Graphics: The Winzer 1 - Weinbau, Ulmer Verlag 2019, 4th edition
+Graphics: Der Winzer 1 - Weinbau, Ulmer Verlag 2019, 4th edition